AeEn123/Roblox-assets-extractor/README.md

 This is my first project written in rust/egui so bugs may appear, in the circumstance that a bug does appear, report an issue and use the legacy python version if the bug makes it unusable.

 > [!IMPORTANT]
-> This tool is designed for Windows and Linux and may not work on other operating systems.
+> This tool is designed for Windows and GNU/Linux and may not work on other operating systems.

 # Building from source